ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 counter-signature of the evidence after the fact, or an attacker can remove a SignatureBlock without leaving any artifact.
 See {#sec-detached-sigs} for further discussion.

-# Attestation Requests {#sec-reqs}

-EDNOTE: MikeO: this is complex, but I'm not really sure how to define a request format in any simpler way.
-Ideas are welcome!

-This section specifies a standardized format that a Presenter can use to request a PKIX Attestation about a specific key or set of keys, a specific environment, or containing specific attributes.

-Hardware Security Modules range greatly in size and complexity from personal cryptographic tokens containing a single application key such as a smartcard acting as a personal ID card, up to clusters of enterprise-grade HSMs serving an entire cloud service.

-The manufacturer of a HSM device with limited capabilities may implement a response to the attestation request which includes a fixed set of reported entities, each with a fixed set of reported attributes and parses an Attestion Request object only for the purposes of extracting the nonce.

-On the other hand, an enterprise grade HSM with the capability to hold a large number of private keys is expected to be capable of parsing attestation requests such that a Presenter can request attestation of specific key(s) by their identifier, or request attestation of all keys with given key attributes within a given sub-environment of the HSM.
-A full implementation will also create a PKIX Attestation containing exactly the set of requested attributes so that the Presenter can fine-tune the information that it wishes to disclose to the Recipient.

-A PKIX Attestation Request consists of a un-signed ClaimDescriptionTbs object containing a single `ReportedEntity` identified with `id-pkix-attest-entity-request`, called a request entity.
-A ClaimDescriptionTbs containing a request entity MUST NOT contain any other type of entities.
-Request entities MAY contain Attributes of any type; transaction, platform, key, or any additional attribute type.
-Any attribute contained in a request entity is called a request attribute.
-Request entities MUST NOT appear in PKIX Attestation response objects.
-The ClaimDescriptionTbs object of an attestation request MAY appear inside a signed PkixEvidence for the purposes of authenticating and authorizing the requester, but the semantics of doing so are left to the implementer.

-An Attester that supports Attestation Requests MUST, at the minimum, support extracting the value from a `nonce` attribute and echoing it into a `nonce` attribute within a TransactionEntity.

-Some request attributes contain a value that the HSM uses as a filter or search parameter in constructing the PKIX Attestation; these are called valued requests attributes.
-Other requests attributes omit the optional `value` field so that they consist of only the attribute type OID and indicate that the HSM SHOULD collect and return the appropriate measurement; these are called un-valued request attributes.
-An Attester SHOULD return a PKIX Attestation containing exactly the set of attributes listed in the request, including both valued and un-valued request attributes but MAY omit requested attributes if it cannot be measured in the current device configuration.
-Note that an Attestation Request will contain all request attributes inside a single request entity, but the HSM MUST sort the attributes in the response PKIX Attestation into the appropriate entity types.
-For example, if the request contains the key `purpose` attribute (either valued or un-valued), then all returned key entities will contain the `purpose` attribute when this data is available for the given key.
-The tables in the following sections indicate whether an attribute of the given type MUST, MAY, or MUST NOT contain a value when included in a request entity.

-Generally errors should be handled gracefully by simply omitting an unfulfillable request attribute from the response.
-An example would be if the `hwserial` attribute was requested but the devices does not have a serial number.
-However in some cases a fatal error MAY be returned, for example if attestation of a specific key is requested by key identifier or SubjectPublicKeyInfo but the HSM does not contain a matching key.
-HSMs SHOULD ignore request attributes with unrecognized type OIDs.

-Generally, the Attester SHOULD NOT include additional attributes beyond those that were requested.
-This is to allow the Presenter to fine-tune the information that will be disclosed to the Recipient.
-Further privacy concerns are discussed in {{sec-cons-privacy}}.
-However, in some contexts this MAY be appropriate, for example, a request containing only a key `identifier` attribute could be responded to with the full set of platform and key attributes that apply to that key.
-Discretion is left to implementers.

-For both error handling and privacy reasons, the Presenter SHOULD check that the returned PKIX Attestation contains the expected attributes prior to forwarding it to the Recipient.

 # Appraisal Policies and Profiles {#sec-profiles}

 This section provides some sample profiles of appraisal policies that verifiers